-- In the event of skin contact with the sealing fluid, it must be washed off immediately with soap and plenty of water. - If sealing fluid gets into an eye then it must be immediately rinsed out with large quantities of water.
-If the discomfort persists then the eye should be examined by a doctor.
+In the event of skin contact with the fluid, it must be washed off immediately with soap and plenty of water.

 - Emergency puncture repair kit location (p.
-359) - Emergency puncture repair (p.
-359)
+343) - Emergency puncture repair (p.
+343)

-Emergency puncture repair - operation
+Emergency puncture repair operation

 Sealing a puncture with the emergency puncture repair kit, Temporary Mobility Kit (TMK).